End of Contract Notifications: are you in or out? — We take a look at ECN timelines and what they mean for you.

 So even if you choose to take no action once your contract has run out, you'll be reminded of what else is out there.

-These are officially known as Annual Best Tariff Notifications (ABTN) and will begin rolling out from 15 February 2020 to broadband, pay-TV and mobile phone customers.
+These are officially known as Annual Best Tariff Notifications (ABTN) and began rolling out on 15 February 2020 to broadband, pay-TV and mobile phone customers.
 So if you’ve been out of contract for a while, you likely would have received one by now.

 There are four pieces of information that every broadband, pay-TV, and mobile phone provider must include: